Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab7.rst

 Run the create\_clientssl\_profile Playbook
 -------------------------------------------

 Run the create\_clientssl\_profile playbook.

+*ansible-playbook create_clientssl_profile.yml*

 Go back into the GUI of bigip1 and verify that there is now a new clientssl profile named “agility2018\_clientssl”.

 Click the profile to open it up.